Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 ### GitHub Actions

-Now, we have tests and pre-commit hooks, which is great for local development.
+Now, we have tests and pre-commit hooks, which are great for local development.
 However, we also want to make sure that our code is tested when we push changes, especially if we're collaborating with others.

 GitHub offers a feature called GitHub Actions, which allows us to run workflows